mmiranda222/.statsuite/content/using-de/viewing-data/toolbar/_index.md

 ![Toolbar](/images/de-toolbar1.png)

 ### View type
-On the left side of the toolbar, the user can select to display data in a table view or in chart view.
+On the left side of the toolbar, the user can select to display data in a **table view** or in **chart view**.
 The data table view is the default view when the user arrives from a search result.

 Chart types depend on the configuration of the DE instance, or on the type of data (e.g. viewing data in a timeline chart is feasible only with the appropriate time dimension).
 For more information about charts and chart types, go to [this documentation](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-de/viewing-data/charts/).

 ![Toolbar](/images/de-toolbar2.png)